idnow/de.idnow.android/README.md

 IDnow VideoIdent verifies the identity of a person.
 The user must submit an accepted ID document, which is verified along with ID holder or user in a process guided by an IDnow Ident Specialist.
 The user and the IDnow Ident Specialist interact with each other during this process using a video-chat.

-IDnow offers mobile Apps for iOS and Android for user and userId for the verification process.
-Users can use IDnow mobile SDKs to integrate VideoIdent into customer-specific mobile apps.
+IDnow offers mobile Apps for iOS and Android.
+Customers can use IDnow mobile SDKs to integrate VideoIdent into customer-specific mobile apps.
 VideoIdent can also be used with a web browser by the user.

 ### eSign